Don’t underestimate the importance of building customer relationships

 You have the data that helps you understand who regularly purchases from you.
 Who has never purchased from you and who hasn’t purchased from you for a long time.

 The people I buy from you regularly sure you how are you can generate customer loyalty.
-Why do these people keep coming back?
-Can I find more of them?
+Look to understand why these people keep coming back?
+Perhaps that can help you find more of them?

-The people that have shown interest but haven’t purchased yet help you understand the pre-customer relationship.
-Are you acquiring the right kind of people?
+The people that have shown interest but haven’t purchased.
+These are your prospects and help you understand the pre-customer relationship.
+If you’ve got too many prospects that aren’t converting you could be wasting a fortune on acquiring the wrong kind of people?

 And the people that haven’t bought for a while help you understand your post customer relationship.
-Why haven’t these people purchased for a while?
+Look to understand why these people haven’t purchased for a while?

 It sounds complicated but it isn’t when you have the right tools.
-That’s why Websand is build to fit around your systems and the data you collect with every customer transaction.
+That’s why Websand is built to fit around your systems and the data you collect with every customer transaction.

 Building your future on the back of your customer relationships

 I said earlier that Data drives the future of retail it also drives the future of your business.
 You have gone through the fun of GDPR, So I’m sure you’re capturing data in the right way.

 The next opportunity is to use the customer data you’ve legitimately collected, and use this data to understand and build upon your existing customer relationships.
 Do this and your business will thrive.

 You don’t need to be Nike to start building customer relationships that amaze your audience, you just need a starting point.
 If you are selling online and would like to know how we can help you understand your existing customer relationships simply sign for Trial or get in touch.